Vanniii/OwnStuff-python/README.md

 # OwnStuff-python

+> ⚠️ Warning
+>
+> Some of these may shutdown your pc, so save your work beforehand.
+Especially 'secret to happiness', where all endings will lead to a shutdown.
+If someone out there REALLY wants safer versions of these, just email > me and ill update this.
+Email should be on my profile.

 Just a collection of little things I made in python.
 Will be updated whenever lmao.
-Use any of these tools at your own risk, many can shut down your pc. make sure to save all important work before using any of these tools.